 It’s important to keep in mind, however, that while more individuals are giving birth at these ages, the overall percentage of births to older parents is still much lower than in younger ones.
 That’s due, in part, because it’s tougher to get pregnant if you’re over 40.

 By this age, your body is preparing for menopause.
 Your ovaries have likely exhausted their follicles or are nearing the end of their supply.
 With each passing cycle, more will disappear.
-By the time you reach your early 50s, you’ll have almost no follicles remaining.
+By the time you reach your early 50s, you’ll have

 Babies born from people in this age range are also at greater risk for a number of birth defects and pregnancy complications.
 Miscarriage and chromosomal abnormalities increase significantly during this period of life.

 Older age also increases the risk of complications for the parent, including: